canonical/cloud-init/doc/rtd/topics/code_review.rst

 Review Phase
 ============

-In this phase, the **Proposer** and the **Committers** will iterate together to, hopefully, get the PR merged into the cloud-init codebase.
+In this phase, the **Proposer** and the **Reviewers** will iterate together to, hopefully, get the PR merged into the cloud-init codebase.
 There are three potential outcomes: merged, rejected permanently, and temporarily closed.

+(In the below, when the verbs "merge" or "squash merge" are used, they should be understood to mean "squash merged using the GitHub UI", which is the only way that changes can land in cloud-init's master branch.)

 These are the steps that comprise the review phase:

 1. **The Committers** assign a **Committer** to the PR

+   This **Committer** is expected to shepherd the PR to completion (and merge it, if that is the outcome reached).
+This means that they will perform an initial review, and monitor the pull request to ensure that the **Proposer** is receiving any assistance that they require.
+The **Committers** will perform this assignment on a daily basis.

+   This assignment is intended to ensure that the **Proposer** has a clear point of contact with a cloud-init core developer, and that they get timely feedback after submitting a PR.
+It *is not* intended to preclude reviews from any other **Reviewers**, nor to imply that the **Committer** has ownership over the review process.

+   The assigned **Committer** may choose to delegate the code review of a PR to another **Reviewer** if they think that they would be better suited.

-   The cloud-init core developers will work amongst themselves to ensure that this happens in a timely fashion.
-(Generally, assignment will happen at the team's daily internal meeting.)
-Note that, in GitHub terms, this is setting an Assignee, not requesting a review.
+   (Note that, in GitHub terms, this is setting an Assignee, not requesting a review.)

-2. That **Committer** reviews the PR, resulting in one of the
+2. That **Committer** performs an initial review of the PR, resulting in one of the following:
-   following:

    Approve
-     The **Committer** will squash merge immediately.
+     If the submitted PR meets all of the :ref:`Prerequisites for Landing Pull Requests` and passes code review, then the **Committer** will squash merge immediately.

-     There may be circumstances where a PR should not be merged immediately; these will be handled case-by-case, and the **Proposer** should make this requirement very clear in their pull request description.
+     There may be circumstances where a PR should not be merged immediately.
+The ``wip`` label will be applied to PRs for which this is true.
+Only **Committers** are able to apply labels to pull requests, so anyone who believes that this label should be applied to a PR should request its application in a comment on the PR.

      The review process is **DONE**.